This section describes how to install the connection-control

 variables at server startup or runtime.
 Suppose that you want

 to permit four consecutive failed connection attempts before

-the server starts delaying its responses, and to increase the
+the server starts delaying its responses, with a minimum delay

-that.
-To set the relevant variables at server startup, put
+of 2000 milliseconds.
+To set the relevant variables at server

 To set the variables at runtime, use these statements: